t-mullen/techno-synesthesia/README.md

 - Turning towards a bright object increases the overall volume.
 - Darkness causes silence.
 - Moving objects will cause a change in frequency/pitch.
-- High frequencies map to light near the top of the video.
-- Lower frequencies map to light near the bottom of the video.
+- Light in different areas of the video with cause different frequencies.

 After using for some time, users should be able to identify simple patterns and shapes.